aalling93/ECNN-on-SAR-data-and-Radiometry-data/README.md

 # Implementing an Ensemble Convolutional Neural Network on Sentinel-1 Synthetic Aperture Radar data and Sentinel-3 Radiometric data for the detecting of forest fires
-This Github repository serves as an extension for a report made  "Implementing an Ensemble Convolutional Neural Network on Sentinel-1 Synthetic Aperture Radar data and Sentinel-3 Radiometric data for the detecting of forest fires", made as a part of my studies on Earth and Space Physcis and Engineering, Earth Observation, MSc.
+This Github repository serves as an extension for a report  "Implementing an Ensemble Convolutional Neural Network on Sentinel-1 Synthetic Aperture Radar data and Sentinel-3 Radiometric data for the detecting of forest fires", made as a part of my studies on Earth and Space Physcis and Engineering, Earth Observation, MSc.